microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windows-setting-api-overview.md

 The [List Windows setting instances stored in cloud](../api/windowssetting-list-instances.md) API returns a collection of [windowsSettingInstance](../resources/windowssettinginstance.md) objects and their properties.
 The API requires the ID of a [windowsSetting](../resources/windowssetting.md) in the URL to read the setting instances.

-The [Get Windows setting instance stored in cloud](../api/windowssettinginstance-get.md) API allows to pass the ID of a [windowsSetting](../resources/windowssetting.md) and [windowsSettingInstance](../resources/windowssettinginstance.md) in the URL to read a specific windows setting instance object.
+The [Get Windows setting instance stored in cloud](../api/windowssettinginstance-get.md) API allows you to pass the ID of a [windowsSetting](../resources/windowssetting.md) and [windowsSettingInstance](../resources/windowssettinginstance.md) in the URL to read a specific windows setting instance object.

 The *payload* property of a [**windowsSettingInstance**](../resources/windowssettinginstance.md) contains the actual setting value.
 The *payload* is a string in Base64 encoded format.
 The *payloadType* property of the [**windowsSetting**](../resources/windowssetting.md) object indicates the type of the setting value.
-The *payload* when decoded is a JSON object which differs from setting to setting and is specific to the *payloadType*.
+The *payload* when decoded is a JSON object, which differs from setting to setting and is specific to the *payloadType*.

 ## About the *payloadType* property
 ### Introduction
 The *payloadType* defines the structure of a [windowsSettingInstance](./windowssettinginstance.md) payload.
-There are numerous payloadTypes in Windows which represent distinct setting structures used by different experiences in the operating system.
+There are numerous payloadTypes in Windows, which represent distinct setting structures used by different experiences in the operating system.
 As Windows evolves, more payloadTypes are created and onboarded to the cloud.
-Querying the API and exploring the settings available is the best way to learn about the various payloadTypes, but users and admins have control over which settings are uploaded to the cloud and most components do not upload default settings that the user has not customized.
+Querying the API and exploring the settings available is the best way to learn about the various payloadTypes.
+The users and admins have control over which settings are uploaded to the cloud and most components don't upload default settings that the user hasn't customized.

 Following is an example of a settingsInstance from the API.